We had no idea what we were getting into when we decided to RV with pets.

 Dealing with Limited Space

 OK.
-This is really obvious, but I have to reiterate that RVing with pets means sharing an already small space with your four-legged children.
+This is really obvious, but I have to reiterate that if you RV with pets, it means sharing an already small space with your four-legged children.

 No one really has their own spot.

-The cats of course just find a quiet spot somewhere (sometimes even in our closet) and just nap.
+We have 26 ft of living space.
+That’s no much.
+The cats of course just find a quiet spot somewhere (sometimes even in our closet or beds) and just nap.

 Swirling bits of fur everywhere…

-Our Dessy doesn’t shed much, really, she doesn’t, but we are constantly sweeping with little relief.
+Our Dessy didn’t shed much, really, she didn’t, but we are constantly sweeping with little relief.

-Things that have helped us deal with the never ending fur:
+Things that have helped with the never-ending fur:

 Our air purifier has really helped to pick up dust and dander.
 We can tell a difference when we don’t have it on.